Tigran-85/test-project/README.md

 ## Description

-Used Prettier and Eslint to make code cleaner and also used express-validator library to validate requests
+Used Prettier to make code cleaner and also used express-validator library to validate requests

 For database used **MongoDB**.